-In 1995, she made her musical theater debut on London’s West End, where she starred in Mama I Want to Sing.
-In 2002 she traveled to Las Vegas, where she starred in Signed, Sealed Delivered, a critically-acclaimed musical based on the music of Stevie Wonder.
-Her Broadway debut came in 2008, when she took over the role of Sofia in Oprah Winfrey’s musical The Color Purple.
+In 1995, she made her theater debut on London’s esteemed West End, starring in Mama I Want to Sing.
+In 2002, Chaka headlined Signed, Sealed Delivered, the critically acclaimed musical based on the music of Stevie Wonder.
+She then came to Broadway in 2008 in the leading role of Sophia in Oprah Winfrey’s Tony-nominated musical The Color Purple.

 Offstage, Chaka is a successful entrepreneur.
 Her line of gourmet chocolates, called Chakalates, were sold in Neiman Marcus.
 Her Khan Sutra, a unisex home fragrance collection, features candles and room and linen sprays.

 Chaka has been the recipient of many accolades.
 Achievements include a star on the Hollywood Walk of Fame, induction into the Hollywood Bowl’s Hall of Fame, Soul Train’s Legend Award, BET’s Lifetime Achievement Award and Triumph Award, the World Music Awards Lifetime Achievement Award, the United Negro College Fund’s An Evening of Stars Tribute, and a GRAMMY Honors Award from the NARAS Chicago Chapter.
 In 2004, Chaka received an Honorary Doctorate of Music from the prestigious Berklee College of Music.